david6983/saxaboom/README.md

 **SAXABOOM** is my **first vst plugin**.

-The idea come from a video from "**The Tonight Show Starring Jimmy Fallon**" named "**Jack Black Performs His Legendary Sax-A-Boom with The Roots**" (https://www.youtube.com/watch?v=cLmCJKT5ssw).
+The idea comes from a video from "**The Tonight Show Starring Jimmy Fallon**" named "**Jack Black Performs His Legendary Sax-A-Boom with The Roots**" (https://www.youtube.com/watch?v=cLmCJKT5ssw).

-This software emulate the famous toy from **Kawasaki, Sax-a-boom**.
+This software emulates the famous toy from **Kawasaki, Sax-a-boom**.

-The **original samples** contains in the Samples folder come from this youtube video : https://www.youtube.com/watch?v=9MCN_7jpYig
+The **original samples** contained in the Samples folder come from this youtube video : https://www.youtube.com/watch?v=9MCN_7jpYig

 ## Download